Effective implementation of Machine learning algorithms or even when doing some data analysis on a dataset, we require clean data.

 One must be careful when considering dropping the missing values as it might affect the quality of the dataset.

 import pandas as pd #importing the dataset df = pd.read_csv('IMDB-Movie-Data.csv') #Creating a copy of dataframe df_new = df df_new['Metascore'] = df_new['Metascore'].fillna((df_new['Metascore'].mean())) #printing the dataframes after replacing null values print(df_new.isna().sum()) print(df.isna().sum())

-.fillna() method which accepts a value which we want to replace in place of NaN values.
-We just calculated mean of the column and passed it as an input argument to
+Pandas module has the .fillna() method, which accepts a value that we want to replace in place of NaN values.
+We just calculated the mean of the column and passed it as an input argument to

 2. Dealing with Outliers

 Outliers can change the course of entire predictions therefore it is essential we detect and remove outliers.